-As the harvest sun sets behind Whiteside Mountain, a bear-like shadow emerges from the canopy for 30 minutes every evening from mid-October to early November.
+As the harvest sun sets behind Whiteside Mountain, a bear-like shadow emerges from the canopy for a brief time every evening from mid-October to early November.
 Catch the Shadow of the Bear from Rhodes Big View Overlook near Cashiers, but please use caution as the road is busy.

 Take a guided horseback ride at Great Smoky Mountains National Park, where woodlands, streams and waterfalls create stunning scenery.
-Or bring your own horse and join RFD-TV’s Best of America by Horseback for a ride at Leatherwood Mountains in Ferguson.
+Or bring your own horse for a ride at Leatherwood Mountains in Ferguson.

 Cast a Line in the Surf